ughhuh/go-email-server/README.md

 ### MIME parser

-This leads us into the discussion about creating your own process. the processor should be a function that returns a `Decorator.` when extending the backend, i am using go guerilla as a package, hence the `backends.Decorator` usage.
+The MIME Parser Processor addresses limitations in Go Guerrilla’s default email parsing, which performs basic email header parsing and expects the entire message to be saved in the body.
+The `MimeParserProcessor` is implemented as a custom processor using the decorator pattern.
+This processor is set up as a function that returns a `backends.Decorator`, which wraps and extends the functionality of the `Processor` interface.

-ok so line by line. on line 5 `MimeParserProcessor` is defined as a function that returns a `backends.Decorator` (which was defined earlier as `type Decorator func(Processor) Processor`). `MimeParserProcessor` acts as a constructor for the anonymous function.

-line 6 we have another anonymous function that accepts the `Processor` as an argument and returns `Processor`.
-It essentially implements the `Processor` interface with additional logic and creates a new `Processor` that uses `p`.

-line 7 we have `ProcessWith` type that is an implementation of the `Processor` interface.
-It takes an anonymous function defined on lines 8-13 that matches the signature of the `Processor` interface.
-Essentially, `ProcessWith` is used to construct the decorator with the `Processor` interface. on line 8, you can see it takes arguments envelope as a pointer and a task and returns a result and an error.
-This function that starts on line 8 will actually do the custom processing of the Envelope as seen on line 9-11.
-After performing actions on the `Envelope`, the decorated `Processor` `p` is called on line 12 with the processed envelope and the task. this continues the processing sequence and completed the decorator.
+`MimeParserProcessor` is defined as a function `backends.Decorator`.
+This function effectively acts as a constructor for the decorator.
+Inside `MimeParserProcessor`, an anonymous function is defined that takes a `Processor` as an argument and returns a new `Processor`.
+It acts as a constructor for an anonymous function that will implement additional logic for the `Processor`. `ProcessWith`, which implements the Processor interface, is then initialized on line 7. `ProcessWith` takes an anonymous function that matches the Processor signature, allowing to construct the decorator that conforms to the Processor interface.
+This function takes the envelope as a pointer and task arguments, performs custom processing, and returns a result and any error.
+After processing the envelope, it hands the modified envelope off to the next Processor in the chain by calling `p.Process(e, task)`, continuing the processing sequence and completing the decoration.

 ```go
 type MimeParser struct {